hughjonesd/book/signup.md

 # Sign up

-If you would like to receive updates about *Wyclif's Dust*, including events, publication dates, and opportunities to reserve an advance copy, sign up below.
+To receive updates about *Wyclif's Dust*, including events, publication dates, and opportunities to reserve an advance copy, sign up below.

+**As a thank you, the welcome email will include a link to a free downloadable copy of Chapter One.**

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">